-- 1. Go to the Subscription Usage page (System > Monitor > System Usage > Subscription button). - 2.
-Click [License Data Delivery Status]. - 3.
+- 1. Go to the Subscription Usage page (Manage > Subscription Usage). - 2.
+Click the [License Data Delivery Status] button. - 3.
 Select one or more daily license usage files to download to your local computer, and then click the [Download] button.

-NOTE: If the download size exceeds 50MB, the [Download] button is disabled.
+NOTE: If the download size exceeds 50 MB, the [Download] button is disabled.

 4. The daily license usage file is saved to your local computer.
-The downloaded file is usually named "license data.json.gz".
+The downloaded file is usually named "license_data.json.gz".